mjstackhouse/kontent-ai-sample-customization/CUSTOM-CHANGES.md

 ## Smaller Custom Changes

 - Removed the 'partnerCafe' code in 'Cafes.tsx' since filtering and displaying the cafes separately was no longer needed
+- Gave the new article a real title (not lorem ipsum) so it could be translated into a Spanish version
+- Used a slightly darker blue for the main menu/navigation bar than the provided screenshot to pass the WCAG AAA guidelines for color contrast
-- Updated the hover background color on the navigation buttons to match the updated background color of the overall navigation bar/menu
+- Updated the hover background color on the navigation buttons to the other blue used on the site (instead of red) to make the UI more cohesive
 - Added a gray hover background color for the 'article-tile-image' class to improve the user experience
 - Moved the header to the top and added a new custom logo with a small animation to improve the look of the site